AdmiralAsshat/korora_docs/backup/intro/backup.md

 ## System Backup vs Personal Backup

 In order to figure out how best to backup your computer, you first need to decide what on your computer is important to you.
 For instance, imagine your computer stopped working tomorrow due to a hard-drive crash, and you had nothing backed up.
 Which of these goals is more relevant to you:
-+ I don't care if I have to put in a new hard-drive and/or reinstall the OS, so long as I get my personal files (documents, pictures, movies, music, etc.) off the old drive first.
+1. I don't care if I have to put in a new hard-drive and/or reinstall the OS, so long as I get my personal files (documents, pictures, movies, music, etc.) off the old drive first.
-+ I need to get *this* hard-drive working again, because the operating system / applications / configurations on it are essential to my workflow.
+2. I need to get *this* hard-drive working again, because the operating system / applications / configurations on it are essential to my workflow.

 There is no right or wrong answer.
 Some people are not particularly attached to their computer so long as they have all of their personal media available.
 Other people, perhaps power-users, might have configured their system in a very specific way and are not keen on re-doing it.

-If you identified more with the first goal, you would likely prefer a Personal/Media-aimed backup.
+If you identified more with the first goal, you would likely prefer a **Personal/Media**-aimed backup.
 This means that you will primarily be backing up personal files like your documents, your pictures, your songs, etc. Most consumable media tends to be cross-platform, and so a backup of Documents, Pictures, and Music made on one version of Linux could easily carry over to another Linux flavor, or even to Windows and MacOS.

-If the second goal sounds more palatable to you (e.g. if your computer dying tomorrow means you can't work and your business or livelihood becomes threatened), then you may be more interested in pursuing a System Backup.
+If the second goal sounds more palatable to you (e.g. if your computer dying tomorrow means you can't work and your business or livelihood becomes threatened), then you may be more interested in pursuing a **System Backup**.
 A System Backup aims to preserve the bits that relate to the OS itself and keep it functional.
 This would allow you to easily revert the system if, say, a bad update suddenly makes your system unusable.

 While a System-only backup is theoretically possible, it requires a *deep* understanding of the OS and its specific storage locations that most people do not have (include this article's author).
 In practice, a System Backup is usually performed as part of a Full Disk backup, sometimes called a Snapshot (the term "snapshot" is used heavily in virtualization software, where the snapshot represents the entire VM's disk and state at the time of the snapshot).
 In a Full Disk backup, the entire hard-drive is copied and imaged.
 If you need to revert to the backup, the image would be decompressed and applied back onto the drive.
 This would also allow you to replace the original drive with one of an identical size and then restore the image onto the new drive.